WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 ### Carousel with automatic slide show

 Carousel with automatic slide show.
-Two buttons have also been included, which dispatch the `ace-carousel-start-auto-slide-show` & `ace-carousel-stop-auto-slide-show` custom events.
+Two buttons have also been included, which dispatch the **Start auto slide show** and **Stop auto slide show** custom events.
 The JavaScript used by this example is shown below.

 ```html
 <button id="stop-auto-slide-show-custom-event-btn">Stop automatic slide show custom event</button>